brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

 ### Super-1-2

-Router super-1-2, which is the same plane as super-1-1 (namely plane-1) still has all three adjacencies to spine-1-1, spine-2-1, and spine-3-1:
+Node super-1-2, which is the same plane as super-1-1 (namely plane-1) still has all three adjacencies to spine-1-1, spine-2-1, and spine-3-1:

 <pre>